Vyral/adam-rodriguez/_posts/2020-07-28-what-do-i-do-if-ive-inherited-a-property.md

   - Real Estate
   - Home Buyer Tips
   - Home Seller Tips
-excerpt: 'If you’ve inherited a property, these four steps will help you through it.'
+excerpt: 'If you’ve inherited a property, these four steps will help you deal with it.'
 enclosure:
 pullquote: >-
   We recommend treating the inherited property as you would a real estate